 PEDA, the quasi-public agency charged with developing the 52-acre William Stanley Business Park of the Berkshires, has been seeking a toehold in the life sciences industry since 2008, when the Legislature approved a $6.5 million earmark toward the construction of an incubator building for small startup life sciences companies in the business park.

-For a variety of reasons, PEDA has never received that funding, but the agency is currently
+For a variety of reasons, PEDA has never received that funding, but the agency is currently developing a proposal to secure the funds from the Massachusetts Life Sciences Center.

 In September, PEDA's Executive Director Cory Thurston described the board's decision to lease space to Nuclea as a way to "kick off this opportunity."